bolderbrush10/SearchlightAssault/README.md

   It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.
   Initial research doesn't look promising.

-- Break apart into a 'boostable turrets' mod
+- Break apart into a 'boostable turrets' mod.
-  Let people use mod settings to control what level the boosting is How to handle recipes?
+  Let people use mod settings to control what level the boosting is.
+  How to handle recipes?
 Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
   Or just make a stand-alone version of the mod and a non-standalone version?

 ### Art:
 - Further crop the mask sprite, figure out the offset it needs